NoveliaYuki4982/FIB/MEI/ISDCM/Teoria/Summaries/Topic1_Distributed_Applications_Design.md

   2. **Types**:
     - Define data structures using XML schemas.
     - In example 1 we are simply describing a data type.
-    - In example 2 we are creating a schema caslled xs for these data types so that in the future we can reuse them.
+    - In example 2 we are creating a schema called xs for these data types so that in the future we can reuse them.
+    - `<element>` attribute:
+      - minOccurs = 0 --> optional
+      - maxOccurs = unbounded --> infinite
+      - none --> we assume there is only one instance
     - `<xs:all>` means that all children appear in any order.

       ```xml
       <!-- Example 1 -->
       <element name="getTermRequest">